Barry Sanders Award

 3. Cameron Skattebo, Arizona State

-It’s no surprise to see Ashton Jeanty win the Barry Sanders Award as the top running back in College Fantasy Football.
+It’s no surprise to see Ashton Jeanty win the Barry Sanders Award as the top running back in college fantasy football.
 Jeanty was widely regarded as the No. 1 overall CFF player in preseason drafts following his stellar performance as a sophomore in 2023.
-He delivered with 2,288 rushing yards, an average of 190.7 per game, and scored 28 rushing touchdowns during the regular season, all of which led the nation.
+He delivered with 2,288 rushing yards, an average of 191 per game, and scored 28 rushing touchdowns during the regular season, all of which led the nation.
 Though not nearly as productive as a receiver as he was last season, Jeanty also contributed 102 yards and one touchdown on 18 catches, boosting his final point total to 416 in half-point PPR leagues and 431 in full-point PPR, both best for a running back since former Boise State Bronco Jeremy McNichols in 2016.
-Jeanty was incredibly consistent as well, reaching at least 20 points in 11 of 12 games, hitting 30 or more eight times, and twice surpassing the 50-point mark in September, including a 64.6-point performance in Week 1 against Georgia Southern.
+Jeanty was incredibly consistent as well, reaching at least 20 points in 11 of 12 games, hitting 30 or more FPs eight times, and twice surpassing the 50-point mark in September, including a 64.6-point performance in Week 1 against Georgia Southern.
 Simply put, Jeanty was the best running back in the country from start to finish.
-Our panel made it a unanimous decision.
+Our panel made it unanimous.

 There was a healthy debate in the CFF community about RJ Harvey’s preseason value with the transfer portal additions of fellow running back Peny Boone and run-heavy quarterback KJ Jefferson joining the Knights.
-Harvey drafters and owners need not worry as the senior started strong with three consecutive games with at least 100 rushing yards and multiple touchdowns.
+Harvey drafters and owners need not worry, as the senior started strong with three consecutive games with at least 100 rushing yards and multiple touchdowns.
 Though held under the century mark in three games mid-season, Harvey carried a heavy workload to six-straight 100-yard games, all with at least one score, to finish.
-Harvey was even more productive than Jeanty in the playoffs, hitting 27.9 points or more in each of his final three games.
-He finished the season with 1,577 rushing yards and 22 scores on 232 attempts, an average of 6.8 yards per carry (ypc.).
+Harvey was even more productive than Jeanty in the playoffs, hitting 27 FPs or more in each of his final three games.
+He finished the season with 1,577 rushing yards and 22 scores on 232 attempts, an average of 6.8 ypc.
 He also chipped in with 20 receptions for 267 yards and three scores.

 by Nicholas Ian Allen